bhumika1240/cmpn202-operating-systems/week1.md

 ![uname output](images/week1/uname.png)

 **Explanation:**
-This screenshot shows the output of the `uname -a` command, confirming the Linux kernel version and system architecture.
-This command displays detailed kernel and system information, including the Linux kernel version, system architecture, and build date.
-It confirms that the server is running a 64-bit Linux kernel on Ubuntu Server, which is suitable for running modern server workloads.
+This screenshot shows the output of the `uname -a` command, which confirms the Linux kernel version, system architecture, and build information.
+This verifies that the server is running a 64-bit Ubuntu Linux kernel suitable for modern server workloads.

 ---